-- o US or Canadian Driver's License or US ID Card
+- US or Canadian Driver's License or US ID Card

 - School ID card with photograph

 - US voter registration card

 - US military card or draft card

 - Military dependent's ID card

 - US Coast Guard Merchant Mariner Document card

 - Native American Tribal document

-Returning Tutor Hiring Process Whether a new or returning tutor, the prospective tutor is Spring 2019 directed to Tutorial Center website EACH SEMESTER to Hiring Deadline complete online Tutor Semester Assignment Form.
-(If the Jan.
-25, 2019 tutor has not worked on campus in the past two years, refer to the new hire flowchart.)
-Selected for Assignment by Instructor or Tutor Supervisor Drop In Tutor Gateway Tutor Peer Assisted Tutor (Course assigned tutor) (General subject specific tutor) Instructor/Tutor Supervisor directs prospective tutor to Tutorial Center website to begin the hiring process with completion of the Tutor Semester Assignment Form.
-Gateway and PAL requires completion of the Tutor Training Seminar or the PAL Tutor Training.
-A prospective tutor selected for one of No additional training required. these assignments who does not have the required training, will be asked to sign up for one of the applicable training sessions.
+Returning Tutor Hiring Process

+Spring 2020 Primary Hiring Period Dec 2nd 2019- Jan 24th 2020 Whether a new or returning tutor, the prospective tutor is directed to Tutorial Center website EACH SEMESTER to complete online Tutor Semester Assignment Form.
+(If the tutor has not worked on campus in the past two years, refer to the new hire flowchart.)
+Selected for Assignment by Instructor or Tutor Supervisor Instructor/Tutor Supervisor directs prospective tutor to Tutorial Center website to begin the hiring process with completion of the Tutor Semester Assignment Form.
+Prospective tutor completes the Tutor Semester Assignment Form.
 The Tutorial Center Coordinator verifies the job assignment and recent tutoring employment.
-(If the tutor has not worked on campus in the past two years, consult new hire flowchart.)
+(If the tutor has not worked on campus in the past two years, refer to new hire flowchart.)
 The Tutorial Center Coordinator creates an EPAF.
 The EPAF is completed and a timesheet is created.
 An auto generated email is sent to the tutor and the supervisor.
 The Tutorial Center Coordinator will also send an email to confirm that the tutor is hired and can begin working.

-You will not be cleared to begin working until the process is complete: an EPAF is completed and a timesheet is created.
+You will not be cleared to begin working until all of the following criteria are met: 1) an EPAF is completed and 2) a timesheet is created